WednesdayJade/TECHNOLOGY-AND-INFORMATION-SYSTEM/README.md

 # My GitHub E-Portfolio
 Welcome to my GitHub e-portfolio for the 2023/2024 academic year.
-This portfolio showcases my work, reflections, and progress in the Technology and Information System (TIS) course and other related subjects.
+This portfolio showcases my work, reflections, and progress in the Technology and Information System (TIS) course.

 ## About Me
 - **Name**: Liang Tianqi